srydin/google-maps-csv/README.md

 Instructions for use on OSX:

-1. Open the file and insert your own API key.
+1. Open the file and insert your own API key on line 17.
 You can get one from this URL: https://developers.google.com/places/web-service/get-api-key
 2. Run the file in terminal with Python e.g. "python ~/Desktop/google-maps-csv.py"
 3. At the prompts, answer the following:
   -Filename to write on Desktop - Entering "restaurants" will write restaurants.csv to Desktop.